Manage Delta Sharing providers (for data recipients)

 Important

-In Delta Sharing, the term “provider” can mean both the organization that is sharing data with you and a securable object in a recipient’s Unity Catalog metastore that represents that organization.
+In Delta Sharing on Databricks, the term “provider” can mean both the organization that is sharing data with you and a securable object in a recipient’s Unity Catalog metastore that represents that organization.
 The existence of that securable object in a recipient’s Unity Catalog metastore enables recipients to manage their team’s access to shared data using Unity Catalog.

 Note